gnolang/gno/docs/how-to-guides/write-simple-dapp.md

 }
 ```

-View this code in the Playground [here](https://play.gno.land/p/H-fLjDfLjd9).
+View this code in the Playground [here](https://play.gno.land/p/dwARIIq0meB).

 A few remarks:

-- We are using the `std` library for accessing blockchain-related functionality and types, such as `std.Address`.
+- We are using the `std` library for accessing blockchain-related functionality
+and types, such as `std.Address`.
-- Since the `map` data type is not deterministic in Go, we need to use the AVL tree structure, defined
+- Since the `map` data type is not deterministic in Go, we need to use the AVL
+tree structure, defined
 under `gno.land/p/demo/avl`.
-  It behaves similarly to a map; it maps a key of type `string` onto a value of any type - `interface{}`.
+It behaves similarly to a map; it maps a key of
+type `string` onto a value of any type - `interface{}`.
-- We are importing the `p/demo/avl` package directly from on-chain storage, which can be accessed through the
+- We are importing the `gno.land/p/demo/avl` package directly from on-chain storage.
-  path `gno.land/`.
-  As of October 2023, you can find already-deployed packages & libraries which provide additional Gno functionality in
+You can find predeployed packages & libraries which provide additional Gno
-  the [Gno monorepo](https://github.com/gnolang/gno), under the `examples/` folder.
+functionality in the [Gno monorepo](https://github.com/gnolang/gno), under the `examples/` folder.

 :::info
 After testing the `Poll` package, we need to deploy it in order to use it in our realm.